AdoptOpenJDK/adoptopenjdk-getting-started-kit/en/how-to-navigate/prepare-an-environment-machine.md

     Vagrant/openjdk-vagrant-images
     Vagrant/[binaries]

+- Install Vagrant and ensure it works in the respective environments
 - Unpack the .tar.gz files in the Vagrant folder
 - Read the README.md to understand what each of the script files do
 - Study the scripts